rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 So this Daniel prospered during the reign of Darius and the reign of Cyrus the Persian. ^0628

 In the first year of Belshazzar king of Babylon, Daniel saw a dream and visions of his head as he lay in his bed.
 Then he wrote down the dream and told the sum of the matter. ^0701

 Daniel declared, I saw in my vision by night, and behold, the four winds of heaven were stirring up the great sea. ^0702

 And four great beasts came up out of the sea, different from one another. ^0703

-The first was like a lion and had eagles ’ wings.
+The first was like a lion and had eagles' wings.
 Then as I looked its wings were plucked off, and it was lifted up from the ground and made to stand on two feet like a man, and the mind of a man was given to it. ^0704

 And behold, another beast, a second one, like a bear.
 It was raised up on one side.
-It had three ribs in its mouth between its teeth; and it was told, Arise, devour much flesh. ^0705
+It had three ribs in its mouth between its teeth; and it was told, 'Arise, devour much flesh.' ^0705

 After this I looked, and behold, another, like a leopard, with four wings of a bird on its back.
 And the beast had four heads, and dominion was given to it. ^0706